WIBZ

-WIBZ (95.5 FM, "Z95") is a radio station broadcasting an adult hits format focusing on music from the 1960s–2000s.
+WIBZ (95.5 FM, "Z95.5") is a radio station broadcasting an adult hits format focusing on music from the 1960s–2000s.
 Licensed to Wedgefield, South Carolina, United States, the station is currently owned by Community Broadcasters, LLC.
 Its studios are located on 51 Commerce St in Sumter, while the transmitter is located on Tower Rd off of W Wesmark Blvd in Sumter as well.
-It shares its transmitter with W227BI, a translator for WWHM-AM & W206BY, a translator for WHXL-FM.
+It shares its transmitter with W227BI, a translator for WWHM & W206BY, a translator for WHXL.

 History

 The station went on the air as WIBZ on 1985-02-05.

 In the 1970s, WIBZ was "99Z.
 The Rock of The Valley" delivering album and alternative rock music to the Parkersburg, West Virginia/Marietta, Ohio broadcast market.